Eschatologue/CM_wiki/docs/character-creation/classes/cleric/index.md

     This class is an experimental material from Unearthed Arcana that may subject to change on the upcoming 2024 Player's Handbook.

+    Unless stated otherwise, this material is not used for the current campaign.

 :class-cleric:{ .xxxxl }

 # The Cleric